 But there is more to it.
 If you act wisely, you can generate much more from your investment in life insurance plans.
 Traditionally, life insurance policies are known for their low but secured returns.
-This is due to the long standing monopoly of public sector life insurance companies which promoted life insurance plans more as a risk coverage tool than return generating investment instruments.
+This is due to the long-standing monopoly of public sector life insurance companies which promoted life insurance plans more as a risk coverage tool than return generating investment instruments.

 Most people carry this mindset even today – that expecting returns from a life insurance policy is not right and one should just focus on the kind of security it provides to family, and things like that.
-It is definitely true that the primary objective of a life insurance plan is to cover risk of loss of life.
+It is definitely true that the primary objective of a life insurance plan is to cover the risk of loss of life.
 At the same time, it is far from any rationale to not expect returns your investments deserve.

-Professionals in the age group of 20 and 45 years should aim for superior returns and not restrict themselves to traditional low yield insurance plans.
+Professionals in the age group of 20 to 45 years should aim for superior returns and not restrict themselves to traditional low yield insurance plans.
 This is the age when you can generate more income and thus save more.
 If you invest your savings wisely, you can achieve financial freedom and secure a good life for yourself and your family.

 2,441 total views, 2 views today